coleifer/peewee/docs/peewee/database.rst

 To bind your models to a database at run-time, you can use the following
 methods:

-* :py:meth:`Database.bind`, which returns a context-manager that will bind the given models to the database instance for the duration of the wrapped block.
+* :py:meth:`Database.bind_ctx`, which returns a context-manager that will bind the given models to the database instance for the duration of the wrapped block.
 * :py:meth:`Model.bind_ctx`, which likewise returns a context-manager that binds the model (and optionally its dependencies) to the given database for the duration of the wrapped block.
+* :py:meth:`Database.bind`, which is a one-time operation that binds the models (and optionally its dependencies) to the given database.
 * :py:meth:`Model.bind`, which is a one-time operation that binds the model (and optionally its dependencies) to the given database.